dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 </Shell>
 ```

 The `FlyoutItem.Title` property, of type `string`, defines the title of the flyout item.
-The `FlyoutItem.Icon` property, of type `ImageSource`, defines the icon of the flyout item:
+The `FlyoutItem.Icon` property, of type <xref:Microsoft.Maui.Controls.ImageSource>, defines the icon of the flyout item:

 :::image type="content" source="media/flyout/two-page-app-flyout.png" alt-text="Screenshot of a Shell two page app with flyout items.":::